Robots.txt: Security

 Despite the use of the terms allow and disallow, the protocol is purely advisory and relies on the compliance of the web robot; it cannot enforce any of what is stated in the file.
 Malicious web robots are unlikely to honor robots.txt; some may even use the robots.txt as a guide to find disallowed links and go straight to them.
 While this is sometimes claimed to be a security risk, this sort of security through obscurity is discouraged by standards bodies.
 The National Institute of Standards and Technology (NIST) in the United States specifically recommends against this practice: "System security should not depend on the secrecy of the implementation or its components."
 In the context of robots.txt files, security through obscurity is not recommended as a security technique.

 Alternatives

 Many robots also pass a special user-agent to the web server when fetching content.
 A web administrator could also configure the server to automatically return failure (or pass alternative content) when it detects a connection using one of the robots.

 Some sites, such as Google, host a humans.txt file that displays information meant for humans to read.
 Some sites such as GitHub redirect humans.txt to an About page.

 Previously, Google had a joke file hosted at /killer-robots.txt instructing the Terminator not to kill the company founders Larry Page and Sergey Brin.

 Examples

 This example tells all robots that they can visit all files because the wildcard * stands for all robots and the Disallow directive has no value, meaning no pages are disallowed.
-Search engine giant Google open-sourced their robots.txt parser, and recommends testing and validating rules on the robots.txt file using community-built testers such as Tame the Bots and Real Robots Txt.